IISERM/turing-club-orientation/orientation.md

 ---

 - Adding new features for our app **Insight** to serve the IISER community.
-- Talk series on Extensive need of Computation in all field of Sciences
+- Talk series on Extensive need of Computation in all field of Sciences.
-- More Turing Week
+- More Turing Week!
-- More Hackathons with other clubs
+- More Hackathons with other clubs!

 # We Don't Just Explore Worlds, We Build Them!